-The Universe Explored by

-ALMA can see what has never been observed at optical wavelengths, such as protogalaxies formed in the very early years of the universe, birth of stars and planets like our solar system, and evolution of materials in the universe.
-Exploring mysteries of the universe,

-ALMA will tell us how our solar system and the Galaxy were formed, and where the origin of life came from.
+The Universe Explored by ALMA ALMA can see what has never been observed at optical wavelengths, such as protogalaxies formed in the very early years of the universe, birth of stars and planets like our solar system, and evolution of materials in the universe.
+Exploring mysteries of the universe, ALMA tells us how our solar system and the Galaxy were formed, and where the origin of life came from.
 When we solve these mysteries, we may be able to learn the roots of ourselves.

-ALMA (Atacama Large Millimeter/ submillimeter Array)

-ALMA (Atacama Large Millimeter/submillimeter Array) is an astronomical facility constructed in the Atacama Desert at 5000 m above sea level in Northern Chile in cooperation among East Asia (Japan/Taiwan), Europe, North America, and the Republic of Chile.
+ALMA array from the air [Credit: Clem & Adri Bacri-Normier (wings ALMA (Atacama Large Millimeter/ submillimeter Array) ALMA (Atacama Large Millimeter/submillimeter Array) is an astronomical facility constructed in the Atacama Desert at 5000 m above sea level in Northern Chile in cooperation among East Asia (Japan/Taiwan/Korea), Europe, North America, and the Republic of Chile.
 ALMA is a gigantic radio telescope consisting of 66 parabola antennas made up of fifty 12-m antennas manufactured by Europe and North America and four 12-m antennas and twelve 7-m antennas manufactured by Japan.
-The Japanese antennas are collectively called Atacama Compact Array (ACA) and nicknamed "IZAYOI".
-By receiving millimeter/ submillimeter waves at the shortest wavelength range in the radio waves, ALMA observes the dark region of the universe containing gas and dust which have never been observed at optical wavelengths.
+The Japanese antennas are collectively called Atacama Compact Array (ACA) and nicknamed Morita Array.
+By receiving millimeter/submillimeter waves at the shortest wavelength range in the radio waves, ALMA observes the dark region of the universe containing gas and dust which have never been observed at optical wavelengths.
 ALMA is expected to produce the world's finest astronomical image with the resolution about 10 times better than that of Subaru and Hubble Space Telescope.

-Birth of Galaxies

-ALMA aims to observe protogalaxies formed in the dark ages of the universe just after the Big Bang that occurred 13.7 billion years ago.

-Millimeter/submillimeter Wave The vision for the Dark Universe

-Celestial objects emit electromagnetic waves at various wavelengths according to the temperature.
+SDP.81: a lensed galaxy Birth of Galaxies ALMA aims to observe protogalaxies formed in the dark ages of the universe just after the Big Bang that occurred 13.8 billion years ago.
+Millimeter/submillimeter Wave The vision for the Dark Universe Celestial objects emit electromagnetic waves at various wavelengths according to the temperature.
 While optical telescopes observe visible light and infrared ray emitted from stars and galaxies of thousands of degrees Celsius, ALMA receives radio waves at millimeter/submillimeter wavelengths (0.3 to 10 mm) and observes cold gas and dust of minus 260 degrees Celsius in the dark universe that has never been explored at optical wavelengths.